Make sure to buy your skip-the-line tickets online before your visit!

 Tips to avoid the queues

-The best way to avoid the queues is to book your ticket on the official website couple of days before your visit.
+The best way to avoid the queues is to book your ticket couple of days before your visit.
 You’ll be able to choose the date and time and skip long queue for the tickets at the entrance.
 It’s recommended to come a bit before the indicated time slot, and you’ll have to queue a little anyway, but you’ll be sure to enter.

 If you can’t book a ticket online - prepare to wait in line: during peak hours the queue is about 40 minutes.
 The bad news is that all the tickets for the upcoming shows may be sold out for the next hours or even for the whole day.
 In this case you’ll be offered the next available time slot.
 That’s why, if you didn’t book a ticket in advance, it’s worth coming early in the morning to be able to choose a show time during the day that suits you well.